Bonner Co. deputies shot by suspect identified

 As of Tuesday afternoon, Gagnon was in serious condition, and Penn was in fair condition.
 A third deputy was involved, William Craffey, 47, but was not hurt.

-The suspect in the incident was identified Tuesday by Bonner County Sheriff’s Office as Adam Deacon Foster, 30.
+The suspect in the incident was identified Tuesday by the Kootenai County Sheriff’s Office as Adam Deacon Foster, 30.

 According to authorities, around 11:30 a.m.
 Monday, deputies were serving an arrest warrant Foster’s home on Mountain View Road in Blanchard.
 While serving the warrant, shots were fired.